feliks-durant/library-of-stuff/replit.md

 ## Recent Changes

+### October 27, 2025 - Custom Email/Password Authentication System
+- **Complete authentication system migration from Replit Auth to local email/password authentication**
+- Created new `server/auth.ts` with bcrypt password hashing and Passport.js local strategy
+- Updated database schema: added password, passwordResetToken, and passwordResetExpiry fields to users table
+- Email is now the unique identifier for users (replacing Replit ID)
+- All users collect full profile information (email, password, firstName, lastName, username) during registration
+- Built registration page (`/register`) with real-time username availability checking
+- Built login page (`/login`) with email/password authentication
+- Updated landing page to redirect to new login/register pages instead of Replit Auth
+- Modified all backend routes to use `req.user.id` instead of `req.user.claims.sub`
+- Removed onboarding modal flow - all data collected upfront during registration
+- Updated logout functionality to use POST /api/logout endpoint
+- Password reset infrastructure ready (tokens and expiry fields in database)
+- All existing user data cleared as part of migration
+- Application now fully independent from Replit's authentication infrastructure

+### October 27, 2025 - Landing Page Link Styling
+- Added CSS to make all `<a>` elements on the landing page bold and underlined for better visibility

 ### October 1, 2025 - Landing Page FAQ Accordion Implementation
 - Converted second section of landing page into fold-out FAQ accordion
 - Created 5 FAQ sections: "What is it?", "What is anti-capitalist infrastructure?", "Does that mean you hate capitalism?", "How can I support the Library of Stuff?", and "Who built it?"